jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ![Assembling DeCo-LACE exposures into montages (A)  Overview image of Lamella~EUC~ 1  taken at low magnification.
 Scalebar corresponds to 1 μm.
-(B) Overview of Lamella~EUC~ 1 created by montaging high magnification images taken with the DeCo-Lace approach.
+(B) Overview of Lamella~EUC~ 1 created by montaging high magnification images taken with the DeCo-LACE approach.
 Scalebar corresponds to 1 μm.
 (C) Zoom-in into red box in panel B. Slight beam-fringe artifacts are visible.
 Scalebar corresponds to 100 nm.
 (D)  Overview
 image of Lamella~FFF~ 4  taken at low magnification.
 Scalebar corresponds to 1 μm.
-(E) Overview of Lamella~FFF~ 4 created by montaging high magnification images taken with the DeCo-Lace approach.
+(E) Overview of Lamella~FFF~ 4 created by montaging high magnification images taken with the DeCo-LACE approach.
 Scalebar corresponds to 1 μm.
 (F) Zoom-in into red box in panel E. No beam-fringe artifacts are visible.
 Scalebar corresponds to 100 nm. ](tikz:assembly){#fig:assembly}
 ```{.tikz-figure #assembly width=15cm height=5cm draft=false}
 \def\panelheight{6.0cm}